rawworks-nl/education-github-introduction/README.md

   <li>
     <details>
       <summary>
-        Create a new public or private repository
+        Create a new public or private repository.<br>
+        Note: you can change the visibility whenever needed.
       </summary>
       <blockquote>
         <details>